jpeq/sfradar/README.md

 </p>

 # Installation guide
-Replace the csgo folder in the game's directory.\
+Replace the csgo folder in the game's directory